Brobin/brobin-v3/data/articles/nebraska-big-year-august-recap.md

 ---

-August started off with the tail end of a successful trip out west in July!
+August is usually referred to as the "summer doldrums", but my August was full of incredible rarities!
+It started off on the tail end of a successful trip out west in July.
 Keegan and I had just driven out through North Platte where we picked up a Rufous Hummingbird.
-Our other hummignbird target was Calliope, so we headed out to Gering to search.
+Our other hummingbird target was Calliope, so we headed out to Gering to search.

 ### Hummingbirds!